 Use your daily commute to and from work to destress.
 Listen to your favorite music.
 Play an audiobook.
 Follow a guided meditation.
 Whatever you like to listen to, this is an ideal time to listen to it.
 This technique will also help keep your mind off of any pesky traffic!

 Enjoy practicing these techniques and want to learn more?
-UPMC Health Plan members can call a health coach today at 1-800-807-0751.
+UPMC Health Plan members can call a care manager today at 1-800-807-0751.
 TTY users should call 711.
 We can help you access tools and resources to manage your stress, and develop a plan that work will for your needs and schedule.